jmaneyrol69/js-quantities/README.md

 qty.to('bar').toString(); // => '11.46 bar'
 ```

-`Qty#toString` could also be used with any method from `Qty` to make some sort of formatting.
-For instance, one could use `Qty#toPrec` to fix the maximum number of decimals:
+`Qty#toString` can also be used with any method from `Qty` to make some sort of formatting.
+For instance, one can use `Qty#toPrec` to fix the maximum number of decimals:

 ```javascript
 var qty = Qty('1.146 MPa');